ZackHine/ViewElement.php/README.md

 #### appendContent
 appendContent is similar to setContent except that it does allow you to call it multiple times.
 Also, if there is already HTML content inside the ViewElement, the content added via appendContent will be placed after this existing content.

-getContent works the same way when paired with appendContent as it does with setContent
+getContent works the same way when paired with appendContent as it does with setContent.

 HTML: